 Once the milk, sugars, and carbohydrates you consume enter your stomach, they are broken down into glucose.
 Then, the glucose goes into your blood, which is, in fact, your blood glucose level at that moment.

 Your liver cells absorb some of the glucose and convert it to glycogen.
 So, when your glucose levels are low, the glycogen will act as a supply of energy.

-When your body feels an increase in the blood sugar/glucose levels, it tells your pancreas to increase the production of insulin.
-Insulin, on the other hand, attaches to the receptors on the fat cell membranes and the muscle in order to allow the glucose enter the cells.
+When your body feels an increase in blood sugar/glucose levels, it tells your pancreas to increase the production of insulin.
+Insulin, on the other hand, attaches to the receptors on the fat cell membranes and the muscle in order to allow the glucose to enter the cells.

 Once here, the cells are burned to create energy.
 People with normal levels of blood sugar have optimum levels of insulin, so the glucose metabolism and production of energy occur without any problem.

-The blood glucose levels naturally increase after you eat.
+Blood glucose levels naturally increase after you eat.
 However, if your body doesn’t produce sufficient amounts of insulin, or doesn’t produce it at all, your glucose levels will stay high.